chikacc/Trove/com.trove.spatialqueries/README.md

 Trove Spatial Queries contains acceleration structures for querying objects in the scene efficiently.

 The currently supported structures are:
-* BVH (Bounding Volumes Hierarchy): useful for querying object (represented by an AABB) within an AABB
+* BVH (Bounding Volumes Hierarchy): useful for querying objects (represented by an AABB) within an AABB

 ## Table of Contents